BabylonJS/OldDocumentationSite/content/How_To/scene/How_to_use_SceneOptimizer.md

 ```

 As you can see, you can provide success/fail callbacks and a set of options.
-Please note that the ```BABYLON.SceneOptimizer.OptimizeAsync()``` function returns a SceneOptimizer object which is created with autoGeneratePriorities to false.
+Please note that the ```BABYLON.SceneOptimizer.OptimizeAsync()``` function returns a SceneOptimizer object which is created with `autoGeneratePriorities` to false.

 ## Options
-A set of options contains a list of optimization to apply in a specific order.
+A set of options contains a list of optimizations to apply in a specific order.
 As soon as the target FPS is reached, the SceneOptimizer stops.
 There are different layers (or passes) that are applied one after another.
 The SceneOptimizer pauses between each layer to ensure a stable FPS, for measuring.

 By default, there are 3 sets available: